An interview with Mike Oehler, author of “The Earth Sheltered Solar Greenhouse Book”

 Q&A with Mike Oehler

-In your book you describe building the frame the greenhouse out of wood (like a standard structure) and protecting the wood with a layer of polyethelene plastic.
+In your book you describe building the frame of the greenhouse out of wood (like a standard structure) and protecting the wood with a layer of polyethelene plastic.
 Why did you go this route?

 It’s the lowest cost if you have your own timber supply.
 You can use used lumber for the materials and walls.
 Even if using new lumber it’s cheaper than concrete and cinder block.